Sea surface skin temperature

-The sea surface skin temperature (SSTskin), or ocean skin temperature, is the temperature of the sea surface as determined through its infrared spectrum (3.7-12μm) and represents the temperature of the sublayer of water at a depth of 10-20 μm.
+The sea surface skin temperature (SSTskin), or ocean skin temperature, is the temperature of the sea surface as determined through its infrared spectrum (3.7–12 μm) and represents the temperature of the sublayer of water at a depth of 10–20 μm.
 High-resolution data of skin temperature gained by satellites in passive infrared measurements is a crucial constituent in determining the sea surface temperature (SST).

 Since the skin layer is in radiative equilibrium with the atmosphere and the sun, its temperature underlies a daily cycle.
 Even small changes in the skin temperature can lead to large changes in atmospheric circulation.
 This makes skin temperature a widely used quantity in weather forecasting and climate science.

 Remote Sensing

 Large-scale sea surface skin temperature measurements started with the use of satellites in remote sensing.
 The underlying principle of this kind of measurement is to determine the surface temperature via its black body spectrum.
 Different measurement devices are installed where each device measures a different wavelength.
 Every wavelength corresponds to different sublayers in the upper 500 μm of the ocean water column.
 Since this layer shows a strong temperature gradient, the observed temperature depends on the wavelength used.
 Therefore, the measurements are often indicated with their wavelength band instead of their depths.